OlexSP/IntelliasGo/README.md

 # IntelliasGo

-branch-2
+main

-some text for branch-2
+some text for main